 "Johnson manages to capture the essence of an individual's life in a single image."--Estado de Sao Paulo

 “Reflections From the Not So Distant Past in Oman” is the title of these two generously sized books that I had the privilege to read the first two printed copies of.
 I say “privilege” because that is what I truly felt when I first gazed at these masterpieces of storytelling in every sense of the word “storytelling”.
 They will grab your heart and your eye in a way I think few books ever will, regardless of genre or origin.
 Eugene Harper Johnson has perhaps created THE two books that will stand out in the world of portrait photography and storytelling.
 Most such books are either written by the photographer who primarily wants to promote his pictures, or by an author who needs illustrations to his texts.
 A rare master of both photography and words, Eugene Harper Johnson has created two symbiotic wholes.
 The texts and the pictures are so tightly interwoven, so full of surprises and precision.
 They can be read and seen again and again.
 You will still find new twists and turns to the texts that will change your view of the person portrayed ever so slightly.
 You will find depths in the pictures that you didn’t see before.
 Until maybe one day you get a sense of “whole” which must be rare in any art, in any world, for any person.
-Enjoy.--Terje Bruun Lien, Oslo, Norway
+Enjoy.--Terje Bruun Lien, Actor, Producer, and Writer, Oslo, Norway